cdlib/cdl-github-mgmt/README.md

 A GitHub account can be configured with multiple email addresses.

-We recommend that you associate your CDL email address with the GitHub account that you use for your work at CDL.
+We recommend that you associate your UCOP email address with the GitHub account that you use for your work at CDL.

+## Multi-factor authentication (MFA) Requirement
+All CDL Github users are required to enable MFA.
+These can be configured in your [account security settings](https://github.com/settings/security).
+It is recommended to enable (2) two-factor methods.
+Selecting 2 methods provides a backup method if one method is unavailable.
+It is not recommended to use SMS as this is an insecure method.

 ## Performing Git operations using my GitHub account